poki-musi/poki-musi.github.io/content/optics-in-ocaml/index.md

 }
 ```

-And the affine traversal's `preview` and `over` functions would implemented as
+And the affine traversal's `preview` and `over` functions would be implemented as
 follows.

 ```ocaml